Odynovo Tours Guest Story: This Doctor Is a True Model for Us

 -No. I do wonder what will happen as I get older.
 Will I ever be too old to do this?
 I am now 70.
 10 more years?
 Sure, why not.

 Doing good deeds for people in need is also one of our solid commitments.
-As a responsible tour operator, we also participate in Dr. Brender's Mission by giving him some donations for the medical equipments.
-As you can see, on one hand, we try our utmost to support our guests who have the intention of doing charity during their trips; on the other hand, we launch our own CSR projects named My Odyssey Tours Cares to strengthen the support to the local community in the aspects of Animal & Environment, Education & Life, Community Development, and Disaster Relief.
+As a responsible tour operator, we also participate in Dr. Brender's Mission by giving him some donations for medical equipment.
+As you can see, on one hand, we try our utmost to support our guests who have the intention of doing charity during their trips; on the other hand, we launched our own CSR project named My Odyssey Tours Cares to strengthen the support to the local community in the aspects of Animal & Environment, Education & Life, Community Development, and Disaster Relief.